The first step is easy.

 The second step involved joining the small intestine to the lower end of the stomach pouch.

-As a result, the stomach size becomes much smaller (approximately 100mls), allowing the patient to feel full after eating only a small meal.
-Food passes as normal down the oesophagus, through the resized stomach and into the small intestine.
-However, because the intestine is attached to the stomach further along, the food essentially is able to take a short cut through the small intestine and approximately 200cm of the small intestine is bypassed.
-As a result of this short cut, less calories are absorbed after eating.
+As a result, you will feel full soon while eating.
+However, because the intestine is attached to the stomach further along, the food essentially is able to take a shortcut through the small intestine and approximately 200cm of the small intestine is bypassed.
+As a result of this shortcut, less calories are absorbed after eating.

-The Omega Loop Bypass also has an significant effect on a range of digestive hormones.
+The mini gastric bypass surgery also has an significant effect on a range of digestive hormones.
 This results in:

 Improved blood sugar control particularly in people with type 2 diabetes